dynamodb-toolbox/dynamodb-toolbox/README.md

 )
 ```

+#### Return Data
+The data is returned with the same response syntax as the [DynamoDB Query API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html).
+If `autoExecute` and `autoParse` are enabled, any `Items` data returned will be parsed into its corresponding Entity's aliases.
+Otherwise, the DocumentClient will return the unmarshalled data.
+If the response is parsed by the library, a `.next()` method will be available on the returned object.
+Calling this function will call the `query` method again using the same parameters and passing the `LastEvaluatedKey` in as the `ExclusiveStartKey`.
+This is a convenience method for paginating the results.

 ### scan([options] [,parameters])

 > The Scan operation returns one or more items and item attributes by accessing every item in a table or a secondary index.